prebiotic, probiotic, and postbiotic food sources

 Along with their high fiber content, prebiotic foods provide a number of different health benefits as they are digested by probiotics in the colon.

-Foods like dandelion greens and garlic have shown antipathogenic effects, helping to protect the GI tract and maintain a healthy microbiome.
+Foods like dandelion greens, artichoke, and garlic have shown antipathogenic effects, helping to protect the GI tract and maintain a healthy microbiome.
 Almonds contain magnesium and vitamin E and can be a great healthy fat source.
 When chia seeds absorb liquid, they form a mucus-like consistency that can support peristalsis and gut lining integrity.

 Some prebiotics also increase calcium absorption in the body.
 They can help reduce allergies and inflammation due to their modulation of the microbiome and probiotics.
 They can also help stabilize blood sugar and regulate hormones.